Updated January 2015

 From time to time test centers will close due to inclement weather or other unforeseeable circumstances.
 When test taker or employee safety is at risk, Prometric will proactively close test centers and contact the affected candidates to help them reschedule their exams.
 Candidates can view a list of test center closures online at https://www.prometric.com/en-us/pages/siteclosure.aspx.

 Prometric test centers for the BCSE are available throughout the US, US territories, Canada, and various other countries.
 You may schedule your appointment to test at any center regardless of the state in which you are currently residing or in which you intend to practice.
 However, there are additional fees, as determined by Prometric, for testing at a center outside the US, US territories, or Canada.
 These additional fees are payable directly to Prometric when scheduling your testing appointment.
-For 2012, additional fees for international testing centers are as follows:
+Additional fees* (subject to fee increases check Prometic website) for international testing centers are as follows:

 |APAC – (Asia Pacific)